Continue without accepting

 This kind of tool is also essential for coworking.
 It enables to manage not only spaces efficiently but also all the complementary services – reservation of rooms and shared spaces, news, surveys, etc. It is at the same time a service, information, and community app.
 In short, it’s an essential tool to attract and retain coworkers!

-Witco statistiques coworking flex office
+Witco statistics coworking flex office

 Hot desking or coworking: same fight.
 And the same victory!
 That of a more flexible office, adapted to the demands of employees and new constraints.
 Nevertheless, for the transition to this type of organization to be a success, it must be supported.